javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 `"default"`
 : Occurs in rare cases when the operator is "not sure" what type to expect.

     For instance, binary plus `+` can work both with strings (concatenates them) and numbers (adds them), so both strings and numbers would do.
-Or when an object is compared using `==` with a string, number or a symbol.
+Or when an object is compared using `==` with a string, number or a symbol, it's also unclear which conversion should be done.

     ```js
     // binary plus